Finding the Right Career

 Finding the right career tip 5: Manage your career transition

 - Pace yourself and don’t take on too much at once.
 Career change doesn’t happen overnight, and it is easy to get overwhelmed with all the steps to successfully change careers.
 However, you will get there with commitment and motivation.
 Break down large goals into smaller ones, and try to accomplish at least one small thing a day to keep the momentum going.

 - Ease slowly into your new career.
 Take time to network, volunteer, and even work part-time in your new field before committing fully.
 It will not only be an easier transition, but you will have time to ensure you are on the right path and make any necessary changes before working full-time in your new field.

 - Take care of yourself.
 You might be feeling so busy with the career transition that you barely have time to sleep or eat.
 However, managing stress, eating right, and taking time for sleep, exercise, and loved ones will ensure you have the stamina for the big changes ahead.

-- Job Networking Techniques – How to Find a Job By Building Relationships
+- Job Networking Tips: How to Find a Job by Building Relationships

-- Volunteering and its Surprising Benefits – How to Volunteer and Help Others While Helping Yourself
+- Volunteering and its Surprising Benefits: Helping Others While Helping Yourself

 Resources and references